no-types/RagGrid/tutorial/basic-configuration.md

 ## Enterprise mode

 Enterprise mode will be enabled by passing the ```licenseKey``` option.
-Enterprise provides a lot of features like row grouping, pivoting, status bar etc.,
+Enterprise provides a lot of features like row grouping, pivoting, status bar.

 ```r
 aggrid(iris,licenseKey=<YOUR LICENSE KEY>)